I’ve owned my home for a long time now.

 I made a point to call my rep the minute I got home from work on that very evening.

 It was great, he answered right away, and we got the ball rolling right then and there.

 He took all of my information to make sure it was as they have it recorded in their files.

 I gave him all of the information as it relates to income and housing situation.

 I even offered to provide proof of income and residence (as opposed to this being an investment property which would eliminate me from the program), but he said it wouldn’t be necessary.

-He sent me the authorizations to sign for him to run my credit and obtain copies of my tax returns, and within minutes of receiving it, the document was signed and in his inbox.
+He sent me the authorizations to sign for him to run my credit and obtain copies of my income tax returns, and within minutes of receiving it, the document was signed and in his inbox.

-We got everything squared away and moved onto the numbers.
+We got everything squared away and moved on to the numbers.

 I told him how I wanted to roll all of the costs back into the loan, and how everything else should stay the same as far as my taxes being escrowed, but the insurance remaining separate from the escrow account, and being solely my responsibility.

 The numbers ended up being quite favorable for me.